guntenbein/goconcurrency/README.md

 # goconcurrency
-The repository contains the code for the Go Concurrency Tips post
+The repository contains the code for the "Go Concurrency Tips" post